ceviatacringe/open-port-scanner/README.md

 ## Notes

--This is slower than NMAP.
+- This is slower than NMAP.
 It was made as a learning project.
--The ports.py file contains a list of the most used ports by NMAP, ensuring a higher efficiency, faster, 99% accuracy scan.
+- The ports.py file contains a list of the most used ports by NMAP, ensuring a higher efficiency, faster, 99% accuracy scan.
 This list was pulled directly from NMAP.

 ## Features